andrasq/node-qmock/Readme.md

 ### server.when( condition )

 Match the route against the condition.
 If the route matches `condition`, the actions that follow will be run to generate the response for the route.
+Only the first matching condition will have its actions run.

 The `http.request` callback is called before the first matching action is run, and the `'end'` event is emitted when no more actions are left to run.
 Note that because the actions that build the respones have not been run yet, the `res.statusCode` and other response fields may remain undefined until the res `'end'` event has been received.

+Conditions:

+- `string` - match the full url or the request pathname against the string
+- `METHOD:string` - match the full annotated url or annotated request pathname against the string, The annotated url would look something like "POST:http://localhost:80/pathname".
+- `RegExp` - match the url or pathname against the regular expression
+- `function(req, res)` - use the given function to test whether the route matches

+Examples:

+    .when('http://localhost:80/')       - match any http request to localhost port 80 .when(/\/test\//)                   - match any request with "/test/" in its pathname .when(/^POST:/)                     - match any POST request
+    .when(/^/)                          - match any request
+    .when(function(req, res) {          - match any request with Basic user:pass authorization
+        return (req._headers['authorization'].indexOf('Basic ') === 0);
+    })

 ### server.on( condition )